anongecko/Gemini-Silicon/README.md

-# Claude for Mac - Ultra-Optimized Native Wrapper
+# Gemini for Mac - Ultra-Optimized Native Wrapper

-A blazingly fast, memory-efficient native wrapper for Claude.ai, specifically optimized for Apple Silicon Macs.
+A blazingly fast, memory-efficient native wrapper for Gemini.ai, specifically optimized for Apple Silicon Macs.
 Built with Rust and Tauri 2.0 for unparalleled performance.

 ## 💻 Installation

-1. Download the latest `Claude-for-Mac.dmg` file from the [**GitHub Releases**](https://github.com/your-username/your-repo/releases) page.
+1. Download the latest `Gemini-for-Mac.dmg` file from the [**GitHub Releases**](https://github.com/your-username/your-repo/releases) page.
-2. Open the `.dmg` file and drag the **Claude** app into your `Applications` folder.
+2. Open the `.dmg` file and drag the **Gemini** app into your `Applications` folder.

 ### **Important First-Time Setup**
 Because this app is distributed for free outside the Mac App Store, you'll need to manually approve it the first time you open it.

-1. Right-click (or `Ctrl`-click) the **Claude** app icon in your `Applications` folder.
+1. Right-click (or `Ctrl`-click) the **Gemini** app icon in your `Applications` folder.
 2. Select **Open** from the menu.
 3. A final warning will pop up.
 Click the **Open** button to run the app.